– Mrs. Vania Cristina Canuto Santos, Director

 How the agency works

-Currently, the Executive Secretary of CONITEC operated by the Department of Management and Incorporation of Health Technology (DGITS), has 30 professionals with multidisciplinary training, essential condition for the development of health technology assessment.
+Currently, the Executive Secretary of Conitec operated by the Department of Management and Incorporation of Health Technology (DGITS), has about 100 professionals with multidisciplinary training, essential condition for the development of health technology assessment.

 This team is responsible for a multifaceted scope of actions.
 A significant part of these assignments is related to the development of HTA demands and clinical guidelines.
-In this sense, professionals critically examine the studies submitted by the applicants regarding the incorporation or exclusion of health technologies, searches for the best evidence on scientific literature and in some cases consults specialists, medical societies and associations and technical areas of the Brazilian Ministry of Health that may directly or indirectly be involved in the demand.
+In this sense, professionals critically examine the studies submitted by the applicants regarding the incorporation or exclusion of health technologies and search for the best evidence on scientific literature.
+In some cases, our technicians consult specialists, medical societies and associations and technical areas of the Brazilian Ministry of Health that may directly or indirectly be involved in the demand.
 DGITIS also has technicians specifically dedicated to patient and public involvement, qualitative analysis of public consultation data and qualitative evidence synthesis, as well as horizon scanning, legal advice, press and media relations etc.

-The studies are developed and disseminated on the website of CONITEC in Portuguese, being translated into English and Spanish as needed.
-Some studies are published as structured abstracts in proceedings of conferences and other events, for example, ISPOR, HTAi, GIN, etc. The website (www.saude.gov.br/conitec) provides all the final reports, clinical guidelines, social participation and information on evaluated demands or ongoing analysis.
+The studies are developed and disseminated on the Conitec’s website in Portuguese, being translated into English and Spanish as needed.
+Some studies are published as structured abstracts in proceedings of conferences and other events, for example, ISPOR, HTAi, GIN, etc. The website (conitec.gov.br) provides all the final reports, clinical guidelines, social participation and information on evaluated demands or ongoing analysis.
 These reports are also available on the Regional Base of Health Technology Assessment Reports of the Americas (BRISA), which includes reports produced by the member institutions of RedETSA.

 A list of recently completed or milestone HTA reports